nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 presented.
 It does so by signing an {{RFC5705}} exporter value from the TLS connection.
 TLS 1.3 introduces a new mode that allows a client to send application data on its first flight.
 If this 0-RTT data contains a security token, the client would want to prove possession of its private key.
-However, the TLS exporter cannot be run until the handshake has finished.
-This document describes changes to Token Binding to allow for a client to send a proof of possession in its 0-RTT application data, albeit with weaker security properties.
+The
+{{RFC5705}}-style exporter provided by TLS 1.3 cannot be run until the handshake has finished.
+TLS 1.3 also provides an exporter that can be used with 0-RTT data, but it requires that the application explicitly specify that use.
+This document specifies how to use the early_exporter_secret with Token Binding in TLS 1.3 0-RTT data.

 Requirements Language
 ---------------------